drobb2020/marketplace/PROJECT_SETUP.md

     README.md
 ```

-This list of files can grow or shrink depending on the projects need.
+This list of files can grow or shrink depending on the projects need. please see `SUPPORTING_FILES.md` for details on each of these files.

 ## settings.py setup

 ### INSTALLED_APPS

 - [ ] Now is the time to add the necessary INSTALLED_APPS into settings.py.
-One package that I always add to each project is django-extensions, this must be added to INSTALLED_APPS.
+One package that I always add to each project is django-extensions, this must be added to INSTALLED_APPS as "django_extensions",.

 ### TEMPLATES